Expensify/App/docs/articles/expensify-classic/get-paid-back/reports/Create-A-Report.md

 _Deleting a report on the mobile app:_

-To delete an Open report on an Android, press and hold the report name and tap **Delete**.
+To delete a Draft report on an Android, press and hold the report name and tap **Delete**.

-To delete an Open report on an iOS device, go to the **Reports** screen, swipe the report to the left, and tap **Delete**.
+To delete a Draft report on an iOS device, go to the **Reports** screen, swipe the report to the left, and tap **Delete**.

 _Deleting a report in the Processing, Approved, Reimbursed or Closed state:_

-If you want to delete a Processing or Closed report, please follow the How to undo your report submission instructions in this article to move the report back into an Open status, then follow the steps above.
+If you want to delete a Processing or Closed report, please follow the How to undo your report submission instructions in this article to move the report back into an Draft status, then follow the steps above.

 If you want to delete an Approved or Reimbursed report, please speak to your Company Admin as this may not be possible.